nitin42/Animated-Timeline/README.md

 Besides the library usage, **Timeline** aims to amplify the usage of interaction design in our development process and also encourages to create interactive tools on top of the API that it already provides to create animations.

+## Features

+* Provides controls for time-based execution of an animation

+* Let's you create sequence based animations

+* Provides lifecycle hooks which gets executed in different phases of an animation

+* Dynamically change the animation progress or sync the animation progress (or duration) value with an input value

 ## Install

 ```